-The objective of this work is to measure physical, chemical, mechanical, and hydrologic property changes in sediments containing methane hydrate, water, and gas subjected to varying stimuli (such as injection of non-methane gases) and conditions like the effects of sediment layering and the effects of relevant gradients (thermal, chemical (salinity orgas chemistry), and capillary pressure) on hydrate behavior.
-This set of tests will evaluate the mechanical properties of hydrate-bearing sediments under controlled conditions to provide data sets for comparisons to numerical models.
+The objective of this work is to measure physical, chemical, mechanical, and hydrologic property changes in sediments containing hydrate, water, and gas subjected to varying stimuli (such as injection of non-methane gases) and conditions like the effects of sediment layering and the effects of relevant gradients (thermal, chemical [salinity or gas chemistry], and capillary pressure) on hydrate behavior and address unknowns in the behavior of hydrate-bearing sediments subjected to dissociation relevant to a planned DOE gas hydrate production test to be conducted on the Alaska North Slope.
+Tests will evaluate the mechanical properties of hydrate-bearing sediments (HBS) under controlled conditions to provide data sets for comparisons to numerical models.
 Measurements performed in this project are designed to supplement and support field and numerical simulation investigations to provide benchmark measurements and reality checks.

 Lawrence Berkeley National Laboratory (LBNL), Berkeley, CA 94720

-The planned set of tests will evaluate the mechanical properties of hydrate-bearing sediments under controlled conditions to provide data sets for comparison to numerical models.
-Results will be shared with those analyzing the test data, and the scientific community, and communication is planned with those analyzing the field test to ensure that tests are on track to answer key questions.
-The investigated hydrate-bearing sediments are intended to model potential energy targets.
+The planned set of tests will evaluate the mechanical properties of HBS under controlled conditions to provide data sets for comparison to numerical models.
+Results will be shared with those analyzing the test data and the scientific community, and communication is planned with those analyzing the field test to ensure that tests are on track to answer key questions.
+The investigated HBS are intended to model potential energy targets.

 This lab-based research will help meet the program goals for hydrates by improving the understanding of the processes associated with 1) quantifying relevant processes and influences, 2) aiding in understanding gas production from sediments having a variety of properties, 3) providing a better understanding of hydrate behavior in systems having a natural or imposed gradient, and 4) aiding in understanding mechanical property changes.
-The results will provide important information for interpreting other laboratory and field tests, quantifying the importance of natural and imposed thermal, chemical, or capillary pressure gradients, and impacts on hydrological and mechanical behavior of hydrate-bearing sediments.
-Questions asked and answered during this project will be from a reservoir perspective, understanding that many nonideal conditions exist.
+The results will provide important information for interpreting other laboratory and field tests; quantifying the importance of natural and imposed thermal, chemical, or capillary pressure gradients; and impacts on the hydrological and mechanical behavior of HBS.
+Questions asked and answered during this project will be from a reservoir perspective, with the understanding that many nonideal conditions exist.